 3. Send the finalized proof to firstname.lastname@example.org with all the details of your print job: account number, number and type of copies (colored paper?
 Heavy paper?
 Half-fold for table tent?)

-4. Pick up your order at the print shop, located behind the post office in the Business Services building.
+4. Pick up your order at the print shop, located next to the package pickup doors of the Kenyon Bookstore.

-Contracts must be signed by a Student Activities staff member - no student should ever sign a contract!
+Contracts must be signed by an Office of Student Engagement staff member - no student should ever sign a contract!

 1. Contact the appropriate agency to work out the date and tentative price of event/service.
 Always inform the agency that the agreed price is dependent upon approval from the college.
 No student name can go on the contract.
-An official from the college, usually the Director of Student Activities must sign the contract.
+An official from the college, usually the director of student engagement must sign the contract.

 2. The agency should send the contract to person who contacted the agency.
 When there is not an agency involved, generally the performer does not have his/her own contract.
-In this case, you can pick one up in the Student Activities Office or download from our website.
+In this case, you can pick one up in the Office of Student Engagement or download from our website.

 3. Set up an appointment to review the contract with Kim Blank (email@example.com).

-4. The Student Activities Office representative will either approve it by signing it or discuss any further steps that are needed.
+4. The Office of Student Engagement representative will either approve it by signing it or discuss any further steps that are needed.

 5. When the contract is signed, an accounting form needs to be filled out in order to begin the payment process.
 Paid performers/speakers must also submit a completed W9 form.
-Both the contract and W9 form must be attached to a budget transaction form and submitted in the Student Activities Office AT LEAST 4 weeks in advance of the event in order for checks to be cut on time.
+Both the contract and W9 form must be attached to a budget transaction form and submitted in the Office of Student Engagement AT LEAST 4 weeks in advance of the event in order for checks to be cut on time.